jeevooo/spikeout/README.md

   * <a href="http://www.codecogs.com/eqnedit.php?latex=$\theta_i$" target="_blank"><img src="http://latex.codecogs.com/gif.latex?$\theta_i$" title="$\theta_i$" /></a> are the parameters of the Moving Average part of the model
   * <a href="http://www.codecogs.com/eqnedit.php?latex=$c$" target="_blank"><img src="http://latex.codecogs.com/gif.latex?$c$" title="$c$" /></a> is a constant
   * <a href="http://www.codecogs.com/eqnedit.php?latex=$e_t$" target="_blank"><img src="http://latex.codecogs.com/gif.latex?$e_t$" title="$e_t$" /></a> are white noise random errors (i.e., from a Gaussian distribution with zero mean).

+Below we can see that the model captures the general dynamics of usps webtraffic.
+But is gernally undrefitting or overfitting.

 <p align='center'>
 <img src='images/ARIMA.png' width='500'>